Why Temperature-0 LLM Inference Still Isn’t Deterministic

 - Attention: The exp-sum-normalize chain in softmax is a hotspot for numerical instability

-What is argmax
+What argmax Actually Does

 argmax returns not the maximum value itself, but the position of the maximum value.